zijian0615/zijian061599.github.io/index.md

 </p>

 <p>
-    My past work has examined how people in crowdfunding communities form their online trust,the antecedents and discrimination in crowdfunding,as well as the interpretable multimodality reasoning model for crowdfunding success prediction.
+    My past work has examined how people in crowdfunding communities form their <a href="resources/MS_Onlinetrust.pdf">online trust</a>,<a href="resources/MS_IS6912.pdf">the antecedents and discrimination</a> in crowdfunding,as well as the interpretable multimodality reasoning model for crowdfunding success prediction.
 In my UG disseration, I explored the risk preference in rural households entrepreneurship.
 I was also independently responsible for a field investigation of futures insurance in my sophomore year and drafted a simple investigation report.
 </p>

 <h2>News</h2>